Podcasts like Overdue

 Website Apple Spotify

-Welcome to You are Booked, the podcast for literary nosy parkers who would like the chance to snoop around their favorite author's bookshelves.
-I am Daisy Buchanan, your Book Inspector, and I will be asking our guests all about the first forbidden books they read under the covers, the beloved books they have borrowed, and never given back, and those impressive heavyweight hardbacks that make them look like intellectual giants even though they could not get beyond the first twenty pages.MORE Host Daisy Buchanan
+Welcome to You're Booked, the podcast for literary nosy parkers who would like the chance to snoop around their favourite authors' bookshelves.I'm Daisy Buchanan, your Book Inspector, and I'll be asking our guests all about the first forbidden books they read under the covers, the beloved books they have borrowed, and never given back, and those impressive heavyweight hardbacks that make them look like intellectual giants even though they couldn't get beyond the first twenty pages...MORE Host Daisy Buchanan

 Email ****@gmail.com

-Apple Rating 4.5/5Facebook 308Twitter 1.9KInstagram 2.2K Avg Length 56 min Since Oct 2018 Why they are Similar Both "You're Booked" and "Overdue" immerse literary enthusiasts into the world of books, fostering a deeper connection with literature.
+Apple Rating 4.5/5Facebook 311Twitter 1.9KInstagram 2.2K Avg Length 56 min Since Oct 2018 Why they are Similar Both "You're Booked" and "Overdue" immerse literary enthusiasts into the world of books, fostering a deeper connection with literature.
 While Overdue reinvigorates books that remain unread, You're Booked delves into the personal libraries of authors, offering insights into their influences.
 Both podcasts enrich the audience's appreciation and understanding of literature through diverse narratives and intimate exploration.

 Get Email Contact

-25. Words and Nerds
+25. Words and Nerds: Authors, books and literature.

 Follow Play